• ABOUT

 The role of probiotics in the management of atopic dermatitis is now supported by solid scientific foundations.
 Choosing the specific strain and ensuring consistent administration is key to transforming gut health into healthy, protected skin.

-© Copyright – This article is the property of the Elicats.it site – Reproduction prohibited.
+© Copyright – This article is the property of the Elicats.com site – Reproduction prohibited.
 Article published 2020 – Updated 2026

 Disclaimer: The Contents Are For Informational Purposes Only And Under No Circumstances Can They Constitute A Prescription Of A Treatment Or Substitute For A Specialist Visit Or Direct Relationship With Your Veterinarian/Doctor.
 All information reported here is derived from bibliographic sources, personal experiences and clinical studies in the public domain.
 All information on special diets and dietary supplements for pets is for informational purposes.
 This information serves as a general guideline, cannot be applied to all pets or considered as an alternative to professional advice.
 These pages include “Homeopathic preparations of non-scientifically validated efficacy and without approved therapeutic indications.
 The products are not intended as a substitute for a varied and balanced diet and must be used as part of a healthy lifestyle.
 Disclaimer and terms